fionnmccarthy/Fundamentals-of-Data-Analysis/README.md

 1. Download and install **[[Anaconda](https://www.anaconda.com/products/individual)]**
 2. If using windows download and run **[[Cmder](https://cmder.net/)]**
 3. On the command line in Cmder run the line 'jupyter lab'
+4. The requirements.txt file in the repository outlines the necessary packages in order to run this jupyter notebook.
 ---